huyingjie/notebook/source/neuroscience/depression.md

   Sleep is a restorative process that is brain state–regulated, reversible, homeostatic, embedded in both a circadian and social–physiologic organization and involving a species-specific quiescent posture, some amount of perceptual disengagement, and elevated arousal thresholds.

 * **Restorative process** indicates that one feels refreshed after high quality sleep. ​​
-* **Reversible** means that once we fall asleep we can easily return to wake if aroused sufficiently via noise, shaking, etc. There is no quick reversibility in other quiescent states like coma. ​​
+* **Reversible** means that once we fall asleep we can easily return to wake if aroused sufficiently via noise, shaking, etc., There is no quick reversibility in other quiescent states like coma. ​​
 * **Homeostatic** means that if we go without sleep we need to at least partially make up for that lost sleep. ​​
 * **Brain state–regulated** indicates that the brain is what triggers and maintains sleep and that different forms of sleep are associated with distinctive patterns of brain activation and deactivation; we will see in later chapters that the “social brain” is particularly important for sleep and vice versa. ​​
 * **Circadian and social-physiologic organization** refers to the fact that sleep occurs every 24 hours and is entrained to social cues in the environment such that interactions with conspecifics are optimized. ​​
 * **Quiescent posture** indicates that for most animals sleep is associated with a relatively motionless posture – most often recumbency (lying down).
 * **Perceptual disengagement** indicates that the sleeper exhibits reduced responsiveness to normal environmental stimuli. ​​
 * **Elevated threshold** means that it takes a sufficiently loud noise or hard shake to wake us up.

+## Lack of sleep

+When you are tired, cells have trouble absorbing glucose form the bloodstream.
+This leaves them underfuled, and you exhausted.

+The prefrontal cortex uses most energy and hence is affected most.
+Then striatum (routines and impulses) takes over to act.

 ## Religion